Want to fall in love with Oaxaca as much as I did?

 2. Check out the beautiful colonial buildings

-If you’re into architecture, you can spend a whole day just aimlessly wandering around the historic center taking in all the beautiful colonial buildings that line the cobblestoned streets.
+One of my favorite things to do in Oaxaca is to aimlessly wander around the historic center, taking in all the beautiful colonial buildings that line the cobblestone streets.

 One of my favorite streets for architecture is Andador de Macedonio Alcala.
 This pedestrian-only street connects the Zocalo with Santo Domingo Church.
 It’s lined with galleries, cafes, and shops housed in pink, blue, green, and yellow colonial buildings.